Indiana University

 In Windows XP, the most commonly used utility for repairing problems with the MBR is the fixmbr command.

-You may be able to repair the problem by using the Recovery Console; see In Windows XP, how do I use the Recovery Console?
+You may be able to repair the problem by using the Recovery Console; see ARCHIVED: In Windows XP, how do I use the Recovery Console?
 In some cases, you can also use recovery disk sets built from a virus protection program, such as Symantec/Norton AntiVirus.

 Some of this information comes from Microsoft article 69013.

-This is document aijw in domain all.
+This is document aijw in the Knowledge Base.

-Last modified on October 08, 2009.
+Last modified on 2018-01-18 12:37:41.